 - Development of data visualization tools, enabling CIMAC investigators and external researcher to conduct own analyses

 - Coordination within CIMAC-CIDC network logistic and scientific activities for biomarker discovery and validation

 Shirley Liu, PhD, is Professor of Biostatistics and Computational Biology at Harvard T.H.
 Chan School of Public Health and the Co-Director of the Center for Functional Cancer Epigenetics (CFCE) at Dana-Farber Cancer Institute.
 She has extensive experience in bioinformatics algorithm development and data integration of cancer genomics, including methods for inferring tumor infiltrating immune cells and identifying TCR repertoire from tumor RNA-seq.

 Ethan Cerami, PhD

-Ethan Cerami, PhD, is the Director of the Knowledge Systems Group and Lead Scientist in the Department of Biostatistics and Computational Biology at Dana-Farber Cancer Institute.
-His interests focus primarily on understanding the landscape of kinase fusions in cancer, which have had immediate clinical implications and have expanded the therapeutic options for cancer patients.
+Ethan Cerami, PhD, is the Director of the Knowledge Systems Group and Principal Scientist in the Department of Data Sciences at Dana-Farber Cancer Institute.